Small Grants for UK Charities

 A local bus company, their Community Fund is open to everyone in the local community; whether it’s a charity, a sports team, a school or an event in the Salisbury and the wider Wiltshire area.
 There are 2 rounds of applications annually - during in April and October for something as small as a raffle prize or as large as a £500 donation.

-A standalone shop in Castle Street, Salisbury (Wiltshire) that gives all profits to dog rescue – particularly groups that are lesser known and lack support.
+A shop in Castle Street, Salisbury (Wiltshire) that gives all profits to dog rescue – particularly groups that are lesser known and lack support.
 Opening hours are Tuesday - Friday, 10am – 2pm and Saturday, 10am – 4pm.
 If you live there and have any spare doggie things to give away or a donation, drop in.
 It all helps, thank you.

 Small voluntary and community groups, small charities, and other non profits in East Yorkshire, Hull, North Yorkshire or York, with turnover under £150,000.
 Between £200 and £2500 for core costs, direct project costs, pilot projects or development needs.
 Apply at any time.